Privacy Policy

 This Fast-Track solution is best suited for medical or allied health practices that operate from physical premises.

-A Privacy Policy is required by law for medical practices, who are responsible for collecting and handling sensitive information and protecting both personal and corporate data as part of their business.
-It is critical that your Privacy Policy is unique to your Practice for it to function effectively.
-Additionally, if you are working with any third-party applications or services that you share patient information with (like a third-party booking system through your website), you may need to update your practice’s Privacy Policy.
+A Privacy Policy is required by law for medical and allied health practices, which are responsible for collecting and handling sensitive information and protecting both personal and corporate data as part of their business.
+It is critical that your Privacy Policy is unique to your Practice for it to function effectively and reflect how your team manages sensitive patient information across both digital and physical systems.

 Note: Price does not include GST